olanderb/Quick-DirtyDataExploration/chapter1.md

 key: c7f853bd0d
 ```

-Another powerful option to view dimensions is to assign a variable to _facets_ So lets do it.
+Another powerful option to view dimensions is to assign a variable to _facets_ .

+We'll get into the details of facets later, for now you just need to know that you to add one ~ and the name of the variable you want to facet. so to facet by clarity we would insert the argument "facet=~clarity"

+Better to do it than talk about it.
+Let's go.

 `@instructions`

-1. Lets view the relationship between color, clarity, cut and price using the tricks we've learned before and _facets_
+1. Lets view the relationship between color, clarity, cut and price using the options we've learned up to now and  we've learned before and _facets_

 Remember the format is: